 Click to select the required release, in the list of releases.

 Click the control, to the far right of the panel.

 Accessing Web Review functionality to inspect the source project snapshot contained within a specific release of a design project.
 In this case, Web Review is presented as a standalone entity within your default web browser.

 Web Review of Fabrication and Assembly Data for a Released Design Package

-From the Projects page of Concord Pro's browser interface, select the required project and click the control above the listing of projects, or double-click directly on the required project entry in the list.
+From the Projects page of Concord Pro's browser interface select the required project and choose the Open option from the upper menu, or double-click directly on the required project entry in the list.

 On the Projects Management page, switch to the Manufacturing view.

-Click to select the required release package, then click the associated control to access a dedicated Manufacturing Portal browser tab.
+Click to select the required release package, then choose the Open option from the associated menu to access a dedicated Manufacturing Portal browser tab.